pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 <a href="https://ibb.co/qD2kc93"><img src="https://i.ibb.co/D1j5vkH/Robotsatamazon.jpg" alt="Robotsatamazon" border="0"></a>
 Amazon provides a good example of how humans and robots can work together harmoniously.
 In Amazons fulfilment centre robots and people work together to pick, sort and transport packages to get them to their customers on time.
 Moreover, robots can pick heavy items and bring products directly to employees.
 Therefore the employees can concentrate on more important task.

+80% of the warehouses do not use automation or robotics.
+But Automated Guided Vehicles (AGVs) and Autonomous Mobile Robots (AMRs) are one of the fastest growing types of robots for transportation of goods at the moment.

 ### Collaborative robots
 A collaborative robot (cobot) is an industrial robot that works together with humans and is not separated from them in the production process by protective devices.